RyanGlem/arjun/README.md

-# Ray casting concept
-Simple concept using ray casting with the HTML canvas to create lighting effects.

-This includes point lights, direct lights, and track lights.
+# Project AR-1
+Experimental branch that deals with player movement, physics and lighting objects.